 Employers are not required by law to allow an ESA in the workplace unless it is necessary as a reasonable accommodation for an employee with a disability under the ADA.

-Under the Air Carrier Access Act (ACAA), individuals with a valid ESA letter are no longer permitted to travel with their ESA in the cabin of an aircraft.
+Under the Air Carrier Access Act (ACAA), individuals with a valid letter are no longer permitted to travel with their ESA in the cabin of an aircraft.

 These are the restrictions you should be aware of when flying as an ESA owner in Ohio: